serengia/buklist-open-source-project/README.md

 **Motivation/back-story** - After spending 30 minutes on social media, many times I would leave
                 feeling depressed instead of being uplifted.
 I quickly realised that millions of people feel the same and I wanted to change that by creating a platform that actually empowers.
 That's how **buklist.com** was born.
-Our goal is to make people feel proud of themselves for every minute you spend on our platform as we continue to make it better with more features. - James Serengia
+Our goal is to make people feel proud of themselves for every minute they spend on our platform as we continue to make it better with more features. - James Serengia

 ## 🚀 Live Application

-[Live app ready for your use](https://buklist-open-source-project.vercel.app/) - NOTE: We will update the domain link to **bulkist.com** once we are through with some essential features.
+[Live app version](https://buklist-open-source-project.vercel.app/) - NOTE: We will update the domain link to **bulkist.com** once we are through with some essential features.

 ---